Answering Service for Electrical Contractors

 Generator transfer-switch problem during outage

 Common after storm events.
 The AI asks generator model, what happened when grid power dropped, and whether the home has lost power entirely.
-Routes to a generator-qualified tech.
+Tags the alert with transfer-switch context so your on-call electrician owns the callback decision.

 ROUTINE